 We need antioxidants to lower the levels of free radicals, but the problem is that we can't get enough to balance things out.
 Long-term vaping can lead to a considerable build-up of free radicals.

 Over the years, that can create the perfect setting for cancer to appear or raise your chances of getting one.
 Any inhaling chemicals floods the body with free radicals, so think about that before you start vaping.

 Weakened Immune System

-Our immune system is what protects us from viruses, germs, and diseases.
+Our immune system protects us from viruses, germs, and diseases.
 Everything we do, eat, and drink directly affects the immune system.
 Every time you vape, you will flood your body with chemicals, toxins, and free radicals, kicking it into overdrive.
-Your cells will struggle to get rid of everything, weakening your immune system in the process.
+Your cells will struggle to eliminate everything, weakening your immune system.

-A weak immune system won't protect you from viruses and bacteria, so you might end up catching a cold or worse in the middle of the summer.
+A weak immune system won't protect you from viruses and bacteria so that you might catch a cold or worse in the middle of the summer.

 The Truth is Yet To Come Out

-Vaping is still a new trend, and there aren't enough studies that can conclude how exactly it affects our health.
-Years need to pass before we can know what the long-term effects of vaping are.
+Vaping is still a new trend, and there aren't enough studies to conclude how it affects our health.
+Years need to pass before we can know the long-term effects of vaping.
 One thing is for sure, though, that it's not as healthy as you think.
 The question is how unhealthy it is.
 We guess that time will tell.